nkalan/MASA-firmware-libraries/ValveLibs/README.md

 The `valve_channels` array initializes an array of length `VALVELIB_MAX_CHANNELS` which assigns a specified valve to its corresponding channel indicated by its index.

 Lastly, `set_valve_func' takes initializes a function pointer, i.e. a memory address to a function responsible for setting the valve state.
-It is important note that each `Valve` instance requires a `set_valve_func' passed in, even if several instances share the same function.
+It is important note that each `Valve` instance requires a `set_valve_func` passed in, even if several instances share the same function.

 ## Valve functions